pacanada/codex-light/README.md

 ```

 ```
-Model has been loaded from True
+Model has been loaded from weights/v1_kaggle.pt
 INPUT
 ------------------